 Richard McDermott Miller Competition

-The Competition will take place at the 2026 Sculpture Celebration.
-It will be held at Lyme Academy of Fine Arts in Old Lyme, CT.
-Either on March 27 or 28, 2026.
+The Richard McDermott Miller Competition will take place at the 2026 Sculpture Celebration.
+It will be held at Lyme Academy of Fine Arts in Old Lyme, CT on Saturday, May 16, 2026.

 Each selected competitor will receive a Participation Scholarship (details below).